 Despite food marketers' attempts to convince you otherwise, a gluten-free diet is only a healthier option for three groups of people.

-Gluten is one of many proteins found in wheat, rye, and barley.
-There are other foods (couscous, kamut, malt, and oats, for example) as well as everyday products (such as medicines, vitamins, even lip balms) that contain or have been contaminated by gluten during the growing season or in the processing plant.
+Gluten is one of many proteins found in wheat, rye and barley.
+Other foods like malt or oats and everyday products such as medicines, vitamins and even lip balms either contain gluten or have been contaminated by it during the growing season or in the processing plant.

-But for the vast majority of us, eliminating gluten from our diets isn't recommended.
+But for the vast majority of us, eating a diet free of gluten isn't recommended.
 Although gluten itself doesn't have much nutritional value, many whole grains that contain gluten do.
 And those provide nutrients essential to good health, including fiber, iron, and calcium.

-Here are the legitimate reasons to go gluten-free:
+There are, however, legitimate medical reasons to go gluten-free: